Andygurl5566/Clipboard/README.md

 - pip install clipboard

-To run the program :
-- python3 <file-location>
+Running Clipboard : To run this program, you can either press the green arrow in your ide or run the following text in your terminal.
-- python3 clipboardproj.py <command>
+- python3 clipboardproj.py [ command here ]

-Program Commands :
+Program Commands : You can run the following commands in conjunction with the command above
 - save
 - print
 - list

+Program Command Examples:
+- python3 clipboardproj.py save
+- python3 clipboardproj.py list